Seanny123/seanaubin.github.io/content/post/2015-11-19-Schools-and-the-Internet-Teaching-Security-and-Privacy.md

 Instead of blaming victims of leaks for their predicament, I would rather if teachers taught about empathy.
 People make mistakes and intent shouldn't be assumed.
 As John Green says, it’s important to [imagine people complexly](https://web.archive.org/web/20160707223916/http://johngreenbooks.com:80/a-speech-i-wrote-for-the-alan-conference/).
 Shaming, although becoming quite common given the [Toxoplasma of Rage](http://slatestarcodex.com/2014/12/17/the-toxoplasma-of-rage/), shouldn't be encouraged.

-## 3. Your privacy is sacred, except when the school takes it from you
+## 3. Privacy is sacred, except when the school takes it from you

 Continuing with the metaphor of sex education, in some of the materials I read, privacy is talked about in the same tone as abstinence-only sex-ed talks about virginity; once you lose it, you can’t get it back and it’s super valuable.